RUL 05.67.702 – Department of Mathematics Reappointment, Promotion and Tenure Standards and Procedures

 Hereafter in this rule, “senior faculty” refers to tenured full professors, and “junior faculty” refers to tenured or tenure track assistant professors and tenured or tenure track associate professors.

 2. Areas of Faculty Responsibility

 For the faculty in the Department of Mathematics the three major realms of responsibility are: teaching and mentoring of undergraduate and graduate students, discovery of knowledge through discipline-guided inquiry, and service in professional societies and within the University.
-For reappointment, tenure, and promotion, all faculty will be evaluated in these three realms with the Statement of Mutual Expectations detailing the individual’s responsibilities.
+For reappointment, tenure, and promotion, all faculty will be evaluated in these three realms with the Statement of Faculty Responsibilities detailing the individual’s responsibilities.

 3. General Standards